athenahawkins/athena-html-css-mastery/README.md

-# Athena's HTML Mastery
+# Athena's HTML CSS Mastery

 By Athena Hawkins, Intro Coding for Journalists

-This is my HTML mastery assignment where I'll be coding a story in HTML.
-It is due on September 8, 2023.
+This is my HTML and CSS mastery assignment where I'll be coding a story in HTML and CSS.
+It is due on September 15, 2023.